Ypertex/inhabitu-ghost/README.md

 # About Inhabitu

 Inhabitu is a single-column theme for the [Ghost publishing platform](https://ghost.org).
-It was developed for the [ypertex blog](https://blog.ypertex.com).
+It was developed for the [Ypertex blog](https://blog.ypertex.com).
 The name Inhabitu comes from the latin expression “in habitu” and means “in disguise”—what an interface theme esentially is there for: to disguise it.

 # Compatibility to Ghost Releases

-Known compatibility limitations between [inhabitu releases](https://github.com/ypertex/inhabitu-ghost/releases) and Ghost versions are specified per release.
+Known compatibility limitations between [Inhabitu releases](https://github.com/ypertex/inhabitu-ghost/releases) and Ghost versions are specified per release.

 # Attribution